Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/proportional_edit.rst

 As you drag the point upwards, notice how nearby vertices are dragged along with it.
 When you are satisfied with the placement, click :kbd:`LMB` to fix the position.
 If you are not satisfied,
-cancel the operation and revert your mesh to the way it looked before with :kbd:`RMB` (or :kbd:`Esc`).
+cancel the operation and revert your mesh to the way it looked before with :kbd:`RMB`, :kbd:`Esc`.

 You can use the proportional editing tool to produce great effects with the scaling :kbd:`S` and rotation :kbd:`R` tools,